About me

 (in Russian)

-This case concerns violations arising from the de facto inability to defend itself against accusations of extremism, which resulted in the party’s dissolution.
+This case concerns violations arising from the party’s de facto inability to defend itself against accusations of extremism, which ultimately led to the party’s dissolution.
 The Court communicated the application to the respondent Government on 21 October 2021.

 Application